winarg/core-flow/README.md

 # core-flow
-A simple lib for workflows in dot net
+A simple lib for workflows in .NET